-Apple Arcade arrived early in iOS 13 beta, here's how to sign up and play!
+Here's all the deets on Apple Arcade so you can stay entertained

-Apple Arcade is the new gaming subscription service from Apple that lives in the App Store on your iPhone, iPad, Apple TV, and Mac devices.
-While the original launch date is Sept.
-19, Apple decided to drop it a little early on the iPhone only with iOS 13 beta.
+Apple Arcade is Apple's gaming subscription service that lives in the App Store on your iPhone, iPad, Apple TV, and Mac devices.
+For just a few dollars a month, you can enjoy over 180 games, with new ones being added every month.
+Best of all?
+No in-app purchases or any additional costs!
 Here's everything you need to know about how to get started with it.
+Be sure to check out our best controllers for the iPhone because many of these games have controller support!

 How to sign up for Apple Arcade

-- Launch the App Store on your iPhone or iPad (iOS 13 required).
+- Launch the App Store on your best iPhone, like the iPhone 13 or iPad (iOS 13 and later required).

 Tap on Arcade in the bottom menu bar.

-- Tap Try It Free to start your 1-month free trial.
-The service will be $4.99 a month after the trial period.
+- Tap Try It Free to start your one-month free trial.
+The service will be $4.99 a month after the trial period, or you can opt for the annual pricing of $49.99 a year.

 Tap Confirm to start the trial and sign up for Apple Arcade.